 Finally, Part V discusses the conclusions and implications of our empirical analysis and findings.
-We first explain that the evidence we have put together clearly establishes that constituency statutes failed to address concerns about the adverse effects of acquisitions on stakeholders and to deliver the promised and hoped-for benefits for stakeholders.
+We first explain that the evidence we have assembled clearly establishes that constituency statutes failed to address concerns about the adverse effects of acquisitions on stakeholders and to deliver the promised and hoped-for benefits for stakeholders.

 We then proceed to discuss the implications of our findings for the stakeholderism debate.
 Because constituency statutes had stakeholderist justifications and goals, all involved in the debate should seek to learn from assessing the success of these statutes in protecting stakeholders from being adversely affected by acquisitions.
-In particular, stakeholderists must wrestle with the failure of the statutes, identify the causes of this failure, and examine whether they would also undermine the effectiveness of their current proposals.
+In particular, stakeholderists must address the failures of the statutes, identify the causes of these failures, and examine whether these factors would also undermine the effectiveness of their current proposals.

 Part V then discusses several possible explanations for the failure of constituency statutes to deliver stakeholder protections, including the uncertainty about what the statutes authorized, the potential applicability of Revlon duties to maximize sale price, the need to obtain shareholder approval, and the influence of the shareholder-centric norms on corporate leaders.
-Our discussion indicates that these explanations are unlikely to explain our findings.
+Our discussion indicates that these explanations are unlikely to account for our findings.

-We suggest that the most plausible explanation can be found in the incentives of corporate leaders.
-Although the interests of corporate leaders do not perfectly align with the interest of shareholders, they are robustly linked to them.
+We suggest that the most plausible explanation for the failure of these statutes can be found in the incentives of corporate leaders.
+Although the interests of corporate leaders do not perfectly align with the interest of shareholders, they are nonetheless robustly linked to them.
 The design of executive and director compensation, and the dynamics of the labor and control markets, provide executives and directors with substantial incentives to increase shareholder value.

 By contrast, there is no significant link between the interests of corporate leaders selling their companies and the post-sale interests of stakeholders.
 In fact, to the extent that meaningful stakeholder protections would constrain and thus be costly to the buyer, their inclusion in the deal could result in somewhat lower gains for the shareholders and/or the corporate leaders.
-Thus, corporate leaders had no incentives to use their bargaining power— and indeed had incentives not to use their bargaining power—for the purpose of negotiating protections for stakeholders.
+Thus, corporate leaders had no incentives to use their bargaining power— and, indeed, had incentives not to use their bargaining power—for the purpose of negotiating protections for stakeholders.

-Our findings warn that, in assessing the promise of stakeholderism, the incentives of corporate leaders should be taken seriously.
+Our findings caution that the incentives of corporate leaders should be taken seriously when assessing the promise of stakeholderism.
 Like the supporters of constituency statutes, supporters of stakeholderism have commonly assumed that corporate leaders would use their enhanced discretion to protect stakeholders.
-In the case of constituency statutes, this assumption has proved unwarranted.
+In the case of constituency statutes, this assumption has been proven unwarranted.
 Stakeholderists, and all those concerned about stakeholders, should be wary of using it in the current debate on stakeholderism.

 The Stakeholderism Debate